survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 }
 ```

-The rule could use `resourcePath` over `resourceQuery` if you wanted to embed the context information to the filename itself.
+If you wanted to embed the context information to the filename, the rule could use `resourcePath` over `resourceQuery`.

 ## `LoaderOptionsPlugin`